OktaySavdi/Websphere/IP Restrict/readme.md

 so you see it’s blocked.

-you can see exlude list on `server.xml`
+you can see exclude list on `server.xml`

 ![image](https://user-images.githubusercontent.com/3519706/80277954-402fa900-86fb-11ea-8818-d60c9c39dfc7.png)